-After testing it appeared that myself (Curt Kastler), Glen Kastner, and André Kastler were all related.
-This was completely unexpected.
-My clan, the Swabian Kastlers, are related to the Kastners of Königsbach-Stein (near Karlsruhe) to a common ancestor around 1350-1450.
+There have been several matches in the group over the years, however there was one discovery that no one anticipated.
+After Y-DNA testing it appeared that myself (Curt Kastler, Swabian Kastler), Glen Kastner (Königsbach Kastner), and André Kastler (Westhoffen Kastler) were all related.
+The Swabian Kastlers, are related to the Kastners of Königsbach-Stein, Germany (near Karlsruhe) to a common ancestor around 1350-1450.
 The Kastners are related to the Westhoffen Kastlers in Alsace, France to a common ancestor around 1400-1500.
 My opinion is that some Swabian Kastlers left and went west to Königsbach and settled.
-Then south-west to Westhoffen to be winemakers in the beautiful Alsacien countryside.
+Then carried on south-west to Westhoffen to be winemakers in the beautiful Alsatian countryside.
 As of this time there’s no proof of how the migration may have happened.
-In the Kastner family tree, the oldest person is Konrad Kastner, who died ca.1592.
+In the Kastner family tree, the oldest person is Konrad Kastner, who died ca.1590.
 The oldest person in the Westhoffen family tree is Conrad Kastler, who died 17 Sept 1593.
 Perhaps it’s just coincidence, but in my opinion they’re the same person.

 There are currently over 10 Kastlers from various families who have taken the DNA test.
-We’ve have matches that have confirmed relationships within at least two clans, as well as the prior mentioned link.
-We have samples representing ancestors from Austria, France, Germany, Poland, Switzerland.
+We’ve have matches that have confirmed relationships with at least four clans.
+We have samples representing ancestors from Austria, France, Germany, Poland, and Switzerland.
 We’re always looking for more samples.